somedatapacket/docs.humio.com/content/installation/_index.md

 ## Hardware Requirements

-Hardware requirements depend Humio will be used, both how much data you will be ingesting and how many concurrent searches you will be running.
+Hardware requirements depend on how Humio will be used, both how much data you will be ingesting and how many concurrent searches you will be running.